Host Institution: University of Southampton

 Co-Investigators: Daniel Bull, Ian Sinclair, Ole Thomsen

-To save time and reduce wastage it was essential that an inspection technology was developed that can be used to intervene at the manufacturing stage and provide high fidelity data for model based prognostic capability (beyond simply sizing defects) to further inform the decision process of ‘accept’, ‘rework’, ‘repair’ or ‘scrap’.
+To save time and reduce wastage it is essential that an inspection technology is developed that can be used to intervene at the manufacturing stage and provide high fidelity data for model based prognostic capability (beyond simply sizing defects) to further inform the decision process of ‘accept’, ‘rework’, ‘repair’ or ‘scrap’.
 To this end a novel inspection procedure for cured composite components was developed, which has the ability to provide high fidelity local strain/stress data to inform model-based prognostics and define how a given defect will evolve under service load.
-The novelty is based on the ability to simultaneously measure the strain and a stress measure in the vicinity of a manufacturing defect or intrinsic subsurface artefact (including the variability of fibre volume fraction and fibre orientation, not just the geometry and size.
+The novelty is based on the ability to simultaneously measuring the strain and a stress measure or metric in the vicinity of a manufacturing defect or intrinsic subsurface artefact incl. variability of fibre volume fraction and fibre orientation, wrinkles, etc, and not just the geometry and size.